Here's who's on the ballot for the 2022 primary

 For Watauga County, there will be a Democratic, Republican and nonpartisan ballot option for the 2022 primary.

-U.S. House of Representatives District 5 (vote for one): Virginia Foxx and Michael Ackerman
+U.S. House of Representatives (vote for one): Virginia Foxx and Michael Ackerman

 N.C.
 Supreme Court Associate Justice Seat 5 (vote for one): Victoria E. Prince, April C. Wood and Trey Allen